shanizalingle/pizza-parlor/README.md

 ## Description

-_Pizza Parlor is a website that will take pizza orders based on size and toppings, and return an amount for the cost of your pizza.
+_Portland Pizzeria is a website that will take pizza orders based on size and toppings, and return an amount for the cost of your pizza.
 This website uses constructors and prototypes, and test-driven development._

 ## Setup/Installation Requirements
 * Clone this repository into your desktop_